ncatelli/mockserver/README.md

 - ADDR:        `string` The server address mockserver binds to.
 - CONFIG_PATH: `string` A filesystem path to the simple driver config file.

+### Response Bodies
+All response bodies in for handlers are valid [go templates](https://golang.org/pkg/html/template/).
+In addition some helper data is included in each template variable to be referenced for rendering.
+This includes the following:

+- Template Parameters
+- GTF Functions

+#### Template Parameters
+Template parameters are passed directly into the template via the [data argument at time of execution](https://golang.org/pkg/html/template/#Template.Execute) and include both the `http.Request` object for the request that generated the template as well as any path variables that are parsed from the request URL.

+##### URL Variables
+The mockserver allow for the parsing of variables directly out of a url path through the [gorilla/mux router](http://www.gorillatoolkit.org/pkg/mux#Vars) and more information on what kind of pattern matching can be accomplished by the router can be found at the preceeding link.

 ### Drivers
 #### Simple
+##### Example
 ```yaml
 ---
 - path: "/test/pathvar/{embed}"